stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 to find, and what Joseph Curwen really had been.

-  When he came across the Smith diary and archives and encountered the letter from Jedediah Orne he decided to visit Salem and look up Curwen&rsquo;s early activities and connexions there, which he did during the Easter vacation of 1919.
+  When he came across the Smith diary and archives and encountered the letter from Jedediah Orne he decided to visit Salem and look up Curwen's early activities and connexions there, which he did during the Easter vacation of 1919.
 At the Essex Institute, which was well known to him from former sojourns in the glamorous old town of crumbling Puritan gables and clustered gambrel roofs, he was very kindly received, and unearthed there a considerable amount of